 a (Yoon 2016)

 b SOTE – Standard Oxygen Transfer Efficiency (Tarallo et al. 2015)

 c SOTE – Standard Oxygen Transfer Efficiency (Sanitaire 2014)

 d Backflush flowrate is twice the permeate flux (Yoon 2016).

 e Refers to individual process train.
 Three trains per system.

 f (Best 2015)

+Acronyms: HRT – hydraulic retention time, LMH - liters per m2 per hour, MLSS – mixed liquor suspended solids, SOTE - standard oxygen transfer efficiency, SRT – solids retention time, WW - wastewater

 We estimated operational and total membrane area based on system flowrate and membrane flux.
 The hollow fiber membrane is made of polyvinylidene fluoride (PVDF) (Cote et al. 2012).
-The quantity of PVDF used in the membrane was calculated based on CAPDETWorks results for the total surface area of membrane required for each size system and manufacturer specifications for the inner and outer diameter of a hollow fiber (Suez 2017).
+The quantity of PVDF used in the membrane was calculated based on CAPDETWorks™ results for the total surface area of membrane required for each size system and manufacturer specifications for the inner and outer diameter of a hollow fiber (Suez 2017b).
 An ecoinvent dataset for polyvinyl fluoride was used to model PVDF (Frischknecht et al. 2005).
-Manufacture of MBR cassettes was not included in the model as data were not available, and infrastructure typically is a small impact in LCAs when amortized over the equipment lifetime and compared to daily operational requirements.
+Manufacture of MBR cassettes was not included in the model as data were not available, and infrastructure typically is a small impact contributor in LCAs when amortized over the equipment lifetime and compared to daily operational requirements.
 Membrane lifetime was estimated to be 10 years (Cote et al. 2012).

 Aeration requirements were estimated based on standard oxygen transfer efficiencies (SOTE) for fine and course bubble aeration per unit depth.
 Fine bubble aeration systems have a SOTE of 0.07 per meter (0.02 per foot) of submergence (Tarallo et al. 2015).
 Coarse bubble aeration was specified for cross membrane airflow, and has an SOTE of 0.02 per meter (0.0075 per foot) of submergence (Sanitaire 2014).
 Diffusers are located 0.3 meters (1 foot) above the floor of the treatment unit.
 Because of the process configuration, airflow intended for membrane cleaning serves to reduce total biological air requirements within the unit process, but is subject to a lower transfer efficiency.
 Table 2-1 lists the total SOTE of biological and cross-flow (scour) air input into GPS-X™.
 The GPS-X™ model was used to estimate aeration electricity requirements using the approach described in Section A.1.4.

 Cross-flow aeration was determined based on a scour air demand of 0.225 m3/m2/hour.
-This value is the average of the default CAPDET™ scour air demand estimate, of 0.3 m3/m2/hour and the GE eco-aeration scour rate of 0.15 m3/m2/hour.
+This value is the average of the default CAPDETWorks™ scour air demand estimate, of 0.3 m3/m2/hour and the General Electric (GE) eco-aeration scour rate of 0.15 m3/m2/hour.
 The GPS-X™ model was used to estimate MLSS concentration as a function of the specified SRT.
 The GPS-X™ model was set to operate simulating a 45 second backflush at 10 minute intervals.
 We determined the backflush flowrate assuming a flux twice the normal permeate flux, or 40 LMH (Yoon 2016).